 - You could also use a Gold Needle (which cures Petrification) to get an instant-kill on Stone enemies.

-- While using a Phoenix Down in Final Fantasy VI will kill any undead enemy in one hit, they can be expensive to stock up on.
+- While using a Phoenix Down will kill any undead enemy in one hit, they can be expensive to stock up on.
 Holy Waters turn out to also kill undead enemies instantly, but they cost quite a bit less.

 - The Phantom Train drops from one Phoenix Down.

 - Final Fantasy VI was supposed to have the reverse to this system as well: while curative magic and items healed regular characters and hurt undead enemies, Seizure and Phantasm would hurt regular characters and heal undead.
 Unfortunately, due to one of the numerous bugs in the game's battle system, the status effect didn't work like it was supposed to, and actually ended up hurting the monsters that used Seizure instead of healing them.
 The resultant battles are rather humorous to watch.